-As Bt seeds are much more expensive than legal seeds, a farmer's willingness to pay for them might be expected to be positively correlated with his access to credit.
+As Bt seeds (legal and illegal) are much more expensive than conventional hybrid seeds, a farmer incurs higher upfront costs and therefore the willingness to pay for them might be expected to be positively correlated with his access to credit.
 To proxy this, we construct a dummy for growers who have received a crop loan.
 Another variable that also proxies the credit constraint is the area under cotton for that grower.
 As area increases, other things remaining equal, it calls for greater upfront investment by growers in terms of seeds and other costs.
 If the grower is credit constrained, he typically opts for extensive cultivation and lowers the expenditure on inputs per acre of land.
 Thus, we would expect the crop loan dummy to be positively correlated and the cotton area to be negatively correlated with willingness to pay.